 The best advice we can give you is to write a realistic schedule.
 Tracking every process to the day will almost certainly not work, so you must allow for some flexibility.

 Anything from bad weather to broken tools to unforeseen engineering issues can cause a delay and its likely all of these will happen during your build.
 It’s one of your roles to manage these in terms of the schedule, so keeping it realistic in the first place will help you keep a cool head.

 Give your Tradesmen a start date that is ‘week commencing’ rather than a specific date.
 Admittedly, this has the disadvantage of meaning they may start later that week when in fact you’re on schedule, but that’s better than having them move to another job because you’re running three days late.

 Also, have an open conversation with them and ask what will happen if the agreed start date is missed.
 An open and respectable dialogue between you are your tradesmen is one of the most important factors in any Self Build.

 For our own part Solo Timber Frame’s service includes having our Contracts Manager visit your site shortly before your Timber Frame is due to be delivered.
 This ensures that your foundations are of the required standard and that the day of delivery will go as smoothly as possible.

 Sadly, we can’t control your follow on trades but we can point you in the direction of our Wondertool which will help you keep track of your budget and schedule.

 Want some help?

-If you would like to discuss any self-build project you are currently planning, please get in touch to see how we can help you.
+If you would like to discuss building your Timber Frame house, please get in touch to see how we can help you.